CodeYourFuture/syllabus/docs/finalproject/external-projects.md

 It's important that the projects that we work on fulfill some base requirements to make sure they go smoothly.

+All Final Projects aim to be a [Minimum Viable Product](https://www.agilealliance.org/glossary/mvp/).
+This means they may be rough around the edges but have all of the core functionality working.

 ### Functionality

 A Good Final Project should have most of the following qualities